elestilo/el./Minification-of-SCSS-and-JS.md

 ## Javascript

-When changing the JS files, please commit your changes to unminified files (i.e. the readable JS files).
+When changing the JS files, please **commit only unminified files** (i.e. the readable JS files).
 The minification will be handled as part of the release process.

 To ensure you can test your changes, run with `SCRIPT_DEBUG` turned on, i.e. add `define( 'SCRIPT_DEBUG', true );` to your wp-config.php file.